-The components of a gas detection system (sensor, control unit and alarm) can be supplied separately or combined into a single unit.
+The components of a fixed gas detection system (sensor, control unit, and alarm) can be supplied separately or combined into a single unit.

-The position of the individual components should be considered carefully.
-Sensors should be positioned to detect any gas accumulation before it creates a serious hazard.
+The position of the individual components should be considered carefully, fixed sensors should be positioned to detect any gas accumulation before it creates a serious hazard.
 Factors to consider are:

 Where there is the possibility of gas entering a confined space, the sensors should be positioned close to ingress points.
 An example is landfill gas entering a building - the sensors should be located close to drains or underground cable conduits.